|

 climate changes.
 With

-the rapid change in ice cover, the future of the hunting and fishing
+the rapid change in ice and snow cover, the future of the hunting and fishing

 communities remains uncertain.
 Moreover, Greenland is being widely